Broteas

 In Greek mythology, Broteas (Ancient Greek: Βροτέας), a hunter, was the son of Tantalus (by Dione, Euryanassa or Eurythemista), whose other offspring were Niobe and Pelops.

 Broteas was also one of the Lapiths, killed at the battle of the Lapiths and the centaurs.

-Historical accounts
+Myths

 Broteas was consumed on a pyre as a propitiating sacrifice.
-The mythic rationale, that he was a famous hunter who refused to honour Artemis.
+The mythic rationale, that he was a famous hunter who refused to honour Artemis and bragged that fire could not hurt him.
 Artemis then drove him mad, causing him to immolate himself.

 He can be compared to the hunter Actaeon, whose sacrifice is also justified as retribution.

 Broteas had a son Tantalus, like his grandfather.

 A Hesiodic papyrus fragment from Oxyrhyncus connects Dardanus, Broteas and Pandion, in a tradition of which there is no further evidence.

 Manisa relief

 This ancient rock carving was famous in antiquity.
 It's located near the town of Magnesia ad Sipylum, and it was believed to have been carved by Broteas.
 He was said to have carved the most ancient image of the Great Mother of the Gods (Cybele), an image that in Pausanias' day (2nd century CE) was still held sacred by the Magnesians.